Ry Cooder: 1970s

 Throughout the 1970s, Cooder released a series of Warner Bros.
 Records albums that showcased his guitar work, initially on the Reprise Records label, before being reassigned to the main Warners label along with many of Reprise's artists when the company retired the imprint.
 Cooder explored bygone musical genres and found old-time recordings which he then personalized and updated.
 Thus, on his breakthrough album, Into the Purple Valley, he chose unusual instrumentations and arrangements of blues, gospel, calypso, and country songs (giving a tempo change to the cowboy ballad "Billy the Kid").
 The album opened with the song "How Can You Keep on Moving (Unless You Migrate Too)" by Agnes "Sis" Cunningham about the Okies who were not welcomed when they migrated west to escape the Dust Bowl in the 1930s – to which Cooder gave a rousing-yet-satirical march accompaniment.
 In 1970 he collaborated with Ron Nagle and performed on his Bad Rice album released on Warner Brothers.
+On September 12, 1970, Cooder was part of the backing band for the “Musical Tribute to Woody Guthrie” concert at the Hollywood Bowl, where he played bottleneck guitar and mandolin.

-His later 1970s albums (with the exception of Jazz, which explored ragtime/vaudeville) do not fall under a single genre description, but his self-titled first album could be described as blues; Into the Purple Valley, Boomer's Story, and Paradise and Lunch as folk and blues; Chicken Skin Music and Showtime as a mix of Tex-Mex and Hawaiian; Bop Till You Drop as 1950s R&B; and Borderline and Get Rhythm as rock-based.
+Cooder’s later 1970s albums (with the exception of Jazz, which explored ragtime/vaudeville) do not fall under a single genre description, but his self-titled first album could be described as blues; Into the Purple Valley, Boomer's Story, and Paradise and Lunch as folk and blues; Chicken Skin Music and Showtime as a mix of Tex-Mex and Hawaiian; Bop Till You Drop as 1950s R&B; and Borderline and Get Rhythm as rock-based.
 His 1979 album Bop Till You Drop was the first popular music album released that was recorded digitally, using the early 3M digital mastering recorder.
 It yielded his biggest hit, an R&B cover version of Elvis Presley's 1960s recording "Little Sister".

 Cooder is credited on Van Morrison's 1979 album Into the Music, for slide guitar on the song "Full Force Gale".
 He also played guitar on Judy Collins' 1970 concert tour, and is featured on Living, the 1971 live album recorded during that tour.
 He also learned from and performed with Gabby Pahinui and "Atta" Isaacs in Hawaii during the Hawaiian Renaissance of the early 1970s.
 He is also credited for guitars on several 1971 recordings by Nancy Sinatra that were produced by Andy Wickman and Lenny Waronker – "Is Anybody Goin' To San Antone", "Hook & Ladder", and "Glory Road".
 Cooder is credited as a mandolin player on Gordon Lightfoot's Don Quixote album in 1972.